Pagani Logo

 Pagani Emblem

 No exact typeface perfectly matches the design of the word “PAGANI.”
 An approximate copy is the Arkitech Font, designed by Neogrey Creative.
-It is characterized by rounded sans-serif letters, which echo the oval shape of the emblem.
-The phrase “Automobili Modena” uses a completely different typeface: also grotesque but more subtle and with clearly defined angles.
+It is characterized by rounded sans-serif letters that echo the emblem’s oval shape.
+The phrase “Automobili Modena” uses a completely different typeface: also grotesque, but subtler, with clearly defined angles.

 Pagani Symbol

-The designers chose the classic colors for the Pagani logo, which are found in many automakers.
+The designers chose classic colors for the Pagani logo, which many automakers use.
 The basis is a silver palette of several shades.
 It creates a metallic effect and makes the logo three-dimensional with a gradient.
 The brightest part (half of the flattened “P”) is colored blue to dilute the gray background.